bmeurant/technical-docs/software-architecture/architectural-principles/twelve-factor-app.md

 *This diagram shows how containerization helps achieve parity by using the exact same stack in both development and production.*

 ### Rationale
 Historically, the gaps between development and production were large, leading to painful and risky deployments.
-Even small differences in the stack—like a minor version mismatch in a database or a dependency—can cause subtle bugs that only appear in production.
+Even small differences in the stack—like a minor version mismatch in a [[software-architecture/databases/|database]] or a dependency—can cause subtle bugs that only appear in production.
 The goal of dev/prod parity is to make the deployment process predictable, reliable, and continuous.

 Modern tools like Docker have made achieving parity much easier.
 By packaging the application and its dependencies into a container, developers can run an environment locally that is identical to the one in production.

 ### Examples
 *   Using containerization (like Docker) to create local development environments that closely mirror the production environment.
-*   Using the same backing services (e.g., PostgreSQL in all environments, not SQLite in dev).
+*   Using the same backing services (e.g., [[rdbms|PostgreSQL]] in all environments, not SQLite in dev).
 *   Ensuring developers have access to production logs and monitoring tools to understand how their code behaves in the real world.

 ## XI.
 Logs